Bang1338/wordle-today/README.md

 ### Hint #3: First letter and Last letter
 <details>
   <summary>First one</summary>
-  Begins with the letter "F"
+  Begins with the letter "B"
 </details>
 <details>
   <summary>Last one</summary>
-  Ends with the letter "H"
+  Ends with the letter "D"
 </details>

 ### Hint #4: Meaning
 <details>
   <summary>The word, Mason, what does that mean?</summary>
-  An act of fetching, of bringing something from a distance.
+  A mixture of two or more things.
 </details>

 ## ANSWER